 The critical point is that these terms individually have low search volume — often under 100 monthly searches.
 But collectively, hundreds of long-tail luxury queries add up to a meaningful traffic stream of exactly the right people.
 We have seen luxury brands generate more qualified enquiries from 500 targeted organic visits per month than from 5,000 generic ones.
 This mirrors the paid search landscape, where running Google Ads for luxury products demands the same intent-first approach.

 We audit luxury brand websites every month, and the technical state of most of them is genuinely poor.
 Beautiful design, terrible infrastructure.
-Common issues include:
+According to Google's own data, improving page speed by just 0.1 seconds can boost luxury ecommerce conversion rates by 3.6% — yet most premium brand sites serve uncompressed hero images that push load times well beyond three seconds on mobile.

 Slow page speeds driven by uncompressed imagery.
 Luxury brands rightly invest in high-quality photography, but serving 8MB hero images without modern compression formats (WebP, AVIF) or responsive sizing punishes load times.
-Google's Core Web Vitals are a ranking factor, and a three-second delay on mobile costs you both rankings and visitors.
+Google's Core Web Vitals are a ranking factor, and according to Google research, 53% of mobile users abandon pages that take over three seconds to load.

 JavaScript-heavy frameworks that block crawling.
 Many luxury sites are built on frameworks that render content client-side.
 If Google cannot efficiently crawl and index your pages, they simply will not rank — regardless of how good the content is.